lucyyu24/lucyyu24.github.io/about.md

 Now I’m on a journey of honoring my gifts and sharing them with you.
 I hope to inspire you to unfold yours

-and live out the brilliance within your destiny.
+and live out the brilliance that is your destiny.

 ⭐️